mimou-77/bootcamp_iot_Maker_Skills/bootcamp_iot_section_1_examples_of_simple_arduino_systems/example_1_led_blink/README.md

 ## Getting Started

-- You need to have Arduino IDE installed.
+- Open Arduino IDE.
 - Install the ESP32 Arduino library from the board manager.
-- Make the sure the selected board is "ESP32 Development Board" from the menu "Tools".
+- Make sure that the selected board is "ESP32 Development Board".
-- Make sure the right usb port is selected for the ESP32 board.
+- Make sure the right usb port is selected for the ESP32 board (Tools > Port).
 - Upload the code.
--

 ## Authors

 Maker Skills : https://makerskillsup.com